mrpowers-io/spark-style-guide/README.md

 }
 ```

-Here's an example of the the `Column#equalTo()` method that contains an example code snippet.
+Here's an example of the `Column#equalTo()` method that contains an example code snippet.

 ```scala
 /**